 Don't miss: Be sure to capture that coastline with a decent camera as you glide from Vaucluse to the famous golden sands of Bondi and Maroubra before heading back into Botany Bay.

 What is it?
-An Inner West tiki bar decked out in glowing fishing floats, dried puffer fish, and flocked banana palm wallpaper.
+An Inner West tiki bar decked out in glowing fishing floats, dried puffer fish and banana palm wallpaper.
 Staff are also slinging some of the city’s most ridiculous cocktails, and a whole lot of Twin Peaks references for die-hard fans.

 Why go?
 This bar is built on the back of a killer team who know the secret recipe for having a good time.

-Don't miss: The Shark Bait – strap in for a big, white plastic shell full of crushed ice at sea in a mix of rums, Yellow Chartreuse, absinthe and bitters, lime juice, falernum and grenadine.
-And did we mention that it’s on fire?
+Don't miss: The Shark Bait – a big, white plastic shell full of crushed ice at sea in a mix of rums, yellow Chartreuse, absinthe and bitters, lime juice, falernum and grenadine.
+And did we mention it’s on fire?

 What is it?
 It's 26 kilometres of national park with stunning coastline walks, secluded beaches, natural rock pools and rock formations that are Insta-worthy.

 Why go?
 Whether you want to swim, trek, picnic, swim, bike ride, swim or just GTFO of Sydney for the day, the Royal National Park will provide an outdoors, adventure-filled day away.
 Tread with caution at hot spots like Wedding Cake Rock and the Figure Eight rock pools.

 Don't miss: Whale watching season runs from May to November and the Royal National Park is one of the best places to catch a glimpse of these majestic creatures on their migration.

 What is it?
 It's a chance to see behind the scenes of Sydney Opera House, allowing you access to areas normally reserved for big stars and their entourages.